yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ```

 #### Create your TF_BACKEND_CONFIG Secret
-Using the key & value from the blocks below.
-Replacing the values STORAGE_ACCOUNT_NAME and STORAGE_RESOURCE_GROUP with your current values from the environment variables.
+Using the key & value from the blocks below, replace the values STORAGE_ACCOUNT_NAME and STORAGE_RESOURCE_GROUP with the current values from your environment variables.

 Secret Key:
 ```text